fmateo05/provisioner-wfusionpbx-webhook/README.md

 8. Enable the checkbox named 'Include Sub Accounts' to all of them. <br>
 9. Now check everything by adding or editing account and phones on each of the tenants; if they are ok; head to fusionbpx webpanel and you will see the kazoo accounts and devices added with them. <br>
-10. Combo/Feature Keys are able  to configure from kazoo to be replicated onto fusionpbx.
-Iterators can be added on the aa_factory_defaults sections. <br>
-11. Replace SmartPBX App with the one listed in this project (https://github.com/fmateo05/monster-ui-voip-bin)
+10. Replace SmartPBX App with the one listed in this project (https://github.com/fmateo05/monster-ui-voip-bin)
 11. Kazoo SmartPBX includes combo_keys and feature_keys and they have about 4 key types: <br>
+12. Combo/Feature/Expansion/Programmable Keys are able  to configure from kazoo to be replicated onto fusionpbx.
+Iterators can be added/edited on the aa_factory_defaults sections. <br>
 <br>
 <p> - speed dial <br>
     - parking <br>